-email: s.melarangi@stjohnsprimaryschool.com Tel: 0151 922 1924 expertise
+email: s.melarangi@stjohnsprimaryschool.com Tel: 0151 922 1924

-5. Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist
+5.

+Information

+about the

+expertise and

+training of

+staff in

+relation to

+children and

+young people

+with special

+educational

 Part of the SENCO's role in school is to support class teachers and teaching assistants in teaching children with SEND.
 The SENCO gained the National Award for Special Needs Coordination in 2015.
 She also attends SEN Briefings delivered by the SEN team at the Local Authority in Oct and March each year.